cottand/multi-paxos/report.md

 The program was run uder MacOS on a 2019 16" MacBook Pro with a 2.6 GHz 6-Core Intel Core i7 CPU and 16 GB 2667 MHz DDR4 RAM.

-## Outputs and Interesting Findings

-*This might be repeating section "Correctness of the system?"*

 ## Diagrams and Requests Flow